wsaults/Knowledge-Database/Talks/Micro-Talks/iOS: Quick Look at Face Tracking.md

   ```
   let features = ["nose", "leftEye", "rightEye", "mouth"]
   let featureIndices = [[9], [1064], [42], [24, 25]]
+  // You should eventually replace these magic numbers with Apple’s Vision framework to initially detect facial features and map their locations to the nearest vertices.
   ```

 ### Whiteboard notes:
+- TrueDepth!
 - Vertex is a corner
 - 30,000 IR dots
 - 1220 verticies